Introduction to Kodi

 On this site, we will cover both official add-ons (those approved by Kodi) and unofficial add-ons.
 If you are going to use and install the unofficial or banned add-ons, remember that the official Kodi forums is not the place to ask questions about them.
 Instead, support comes from the maker of the add-on.
 If we provide you with a banned/unofficial add-on, we will state it in the body of the post.

 1. Geo-restrictions.
 Though Kodi has numerous add-ons, some of them may not be available in all areas.
-ExpressVPN will help you get around any of these types of restrictions.
+IPVanish will help you get around any of these types of restrictions.

 2. Privacy.
 The official add-ons may not cause any issues, but the unofficial ones may.
 If you watch a movie by using Kodi without using a VPN, there is a chance you will get a letter from your ISP requesting that you cease and desist.
 When those types of letters go out, there is a chance you may get fined or dropped from internet service.